 For example, research shows that teens who engage in conversations around substance abuse with one or more parent are less likely to abuse alcohol, cigarettes, or illicit drugs.
 Yet, if your child doesn’t look like a “typical” addict, or exhibit any of the “normal” addict traits, you may be less likely to consider such conversations.

 Ultimately, communication is key.
-Don’t be fooled by stereotypes that tell you who you does and doesn’t deserve your spoken guidance.
+Don’t be fooled by stereotypes that tell you who does and doesn’t need help.

 Breaking the Barriers: Starting Recovery